telerik/kendo-ui-core/docs-aspnet-mvc/helpers/scheduler/mvc-scheduler-resources.md

 ### Single Resources

-The example below demonstrates how to add a Scheduler resource and bind it to local data.
+The following example demonstrates how to add a Scheduler resource and bind it to local data.

 ###### Example